 How I learned the hard way

 If you’re like me, you never expect one of your pets to go missing.
 Why would they?
 They have the perfect life!
 Sadly, I’ve had it happen a few times now, and there is no worse feeling than being worried about finding your pet, only to discover as you look through picture after picture of your cat or dog in a pose that doesn’t really show their face, body, unique markings, etc., etc. When our cat Stormy went missing, I had tons of pictures like this:

 And while adorable and accurate in its depiction of how he usually slept, they weren’t helpful at all in putting on a poster or posting on Craig’s List or showing neighbors what he looked like when he disappeared one day.
 It was kind of embarrassing having to piece together two or three pictures to show almost what he looked like.

 In my particular case with Stormy, he was only a little over a year old when he disappeared, so pictures I’d taken just a month or two prior, didn’t really reflect how he looked at the time he disappeared since he was growing so fast and still developing his color.
 After looking through many, many photos, we finally came up with this one….

 Keep in mind, however, that pictures are only as good as the device they are stored on.
-Over the years, I’ve lost many, many pictures when my computer suddenly died and the backup service I was using, turned out to be a joke.
+Over the years, I’ve lost many, many pictures when my computers suddenly died and the backup service I was using turned out to be a joke.
 Twice.
 So here are some tips to make sure your pictures aren’t lost forever: